 Accounting Trends #2: Automation Will Gain Even More Momentum

-Speaking of automation, the trend to automate continues to gain momentum and technology is making it possible for even the smallest of businesses to jump on board.
+Speaking of automation, the trend to automate continues to gain momentum and technology is making it possible for even the smallest of businesses and business owners of all sizes to jump on board.

 Accounting Trends #3: Cloud Computing Will Increase in Popularity

-Perhaps even more interesting is the convergence of cloud computing and automation, with more and more automation capabilities being built into cloud-based accounting platforms for increased efficiencies.
+Perhaps even more interesting is the convergence of cloud computing, big data, and automation, with more and more automation capabilities being built into cloud-based accounting platforms for increased efficiencies.
 At the onset of cloud computing, F&A was slow to get onboard to security concerns, but cloud-based platforms are more secure than server-based platforms.
 Companies should consider cloud-based accounting platforms such as NetSuite, Xero and QuickBooks Online.

 Finance Trends #4: Data-Driven Decision Making Will Be More Important Than Ever